SweetJenn23/UofA/README.md

-# UofA
+# UofA 2018 Blockchain Hackathon
-University fo Arkansas Blockchain Codeathon
+# Hosted by the University of Arkansas Blockchain Center of Excellence